PROFESSIONAL EXPERIENCE SUMMARY

 July 2007 – Present, Independent IT Consultant

 October 2010 – Present.
 Systems Architect, Integrated Public Alert and Warning System (IPAWS-PMO).
-Under contract through Eye Street Software Corporation (July 2007 – September 2012) and CACI, Inc. (October2012 – Present) to provide program support to the Federal Emergency Management Agency (FEMA).
+Under contract through Eye Street Software Corporation (July 2007 – September 2012), CACI, Inc. (October 2012 – September 2013), and Arc Aspicio (September 2013 to present) to provide program support to the Federal Emergency Management Agency (FEMA).
 Providing expertise in the IPAWS Aggregator middleware known as IPAWS – Open Platform for Emergency Networks (IPAWS-OPEN).
 Duties include:

 - Exhaustive system testing of current and newly developed interfaces from the perspective of an external system developer interaction with the IPAWS SOA suite.
 Providing support to the OT&E activities being conducted by the joint Interoperability Test Command (JITC).